What is furlough leave?

 We’ve added Furlough Notices to our Quick Agreements plan, which gives unlimited team agreements (employment agreements, consulting agreements, zero-hour contracts, NDAs and more), completely free for 30 days.

-After 30 days it’s £19/month… but there’s no commit to that, and no credit card up front.
+After 30 days it’s £19/month… but there’s no commitment to that, and no credit card up front.

 So just sign up, create as many agreements as you need, totally free.